MatureMasculine/guide/Experience/Dynamic Tensions/efficacy.md

 ## Agency &lt;--&gt; Structure

 The Efficacy tension optimizes the energies between structure and agency.
-We believe that a self-directed learning environment is defined by its commitment to maximizing potential within the context of clearly expressed expectations and parameters.
+We believe that a self-directed community of practice is defined by its commitment to maximizing potential within the context of clearly expressed expectations and parameters.
 We are able to experience freedom - the freedom to experiment, the freedom to fail, the freedom to dream - when we can creatively and spontaneously engage with the structures that hold us in an effective and efficient way.

 ## Agency